You deserve the best, like OUR BEST GLUTEN-FREE GRANOLA!

-Every time I plan a weekend at the cottage, I send out meal assignments in advance and my friends always happily oblige, each preparing a meal over the course of their stay.
-However, breakfast is my domain; I always look after this important first meal.
-The key to starting the day off right?
-Making this GLUTEN-FREE GRANOLA recipe!
+Every time I plan a weekend at the cottage, I send out meal assignments in advance.
+My family and friends always seem happy to oblige, each preparing a meal over the course of their stay.
+The one meal I never assign is breakfast because I love looking after this all-important first meal of the day.
+But truth be told, it’s really easy thanks to OUR BEST GLUTEN-FREE GRANOLA recipe!

 You will be amazed when you first make this recipe; it’s so simple yet wonderfully crunchy and nutty.
 It’s a cereal that’s both memorable and healthy to boot.

 Looking to really amp up the healthy?
 Try it with our HEALTHY FRUIT SALAD – it’s a perfect pairing!

 Crunchy, flavourful and healthy, this GLUTEN-FREE GRANOLA will guarantee a fabulous start to your morning.
 Enjoy!

 Enter your e-mail below and you’ll receive access to our monthly newsletters, member contests, exclusive-to-email photos and behind-the-scenes fun!
 Best of all, it’s FREE!
 We’d be so happy if you’d join our growing online community!